Distinguishing $W'$ Signals at Hadron Colliders Using Neural Networks: Sample generation and analysis

+The 1-jet samples include those events that have a leading jet with $p_T^j>30$~GeV and are a subset of the 0-jet samples.
+Such events take up roughly 83\% of all NP samples and 69\% of the SM samples.
+For these samples, we ignore any sub-leading jet information.
+Therefore, the SM 1-jet event numbers within this phase space are given by

+Hence, the corresponding $S_1/B_1$ are scaled up from $S_0/B_0$ by a factor of $0.83/0.69 \simeq 1.2$.
+For the convenience of an easy comparison with the 0-jet analysis, we will still label the signal-to-background ratio of 1-jet samples by the 0-jet $S_0/B_0$ ratio, even though the true mixing ratio is $S_1/B_1$.

-Since the NLO process has a three-body final state, we now have $5$ physical degrees of freedom.
-The straightforward observables are: \begin{itemize} \item $p_T^{e}$ and $p_T^{j}$: transverse momenta of $e^+,j$, respectively. \item $\eta^{e}$ and $\eta^{j}$: pseudorapidities of $e^+,j$, respectively. \item $\Delta\phi_{ej}$: azimuthal separation between $e^+$ and $j$. \end{itemize} To form the required histograms, but at the same time to involve as much information as possible, we further consider three derived observables: \begin{itemize} \item $\cancel{E}_T$: missing transverse energy. \item $\Delta\phi_{eE}$ and $\Delta\phi_{jE}$: azimuthal separations between $e^+$ and $\cancel{E}_T$ and between $j$ and $\cancel{E}_T$, respectively. \end{itemize} The distributions of these kinematic observables are shown in FIG.~\ref{NLO:Kinematics}.
+The kinematic observables of a 1-jet process are: \begin{itemize} \item $p_T^{e}$ and $p_T^{j}$: transverse momenta of $e$ and leading jet $j$, respectively. \item $\eta^{e}$ and $\eta^{j}$: pseudorapidities of $e$ and $j$, respectively. \item $\Delta\phi_{ej}$: azimuthal separation between $e$ and $j$. \end{itemize} To form the required histograms and at the same time to involve as much information as possible, we further consider three derived observables: \begin{itemize} \item $\cancel{E}_T$: missing transverse energy. \item $\Delta\phi_{e\cancel{E}_T}$ and $\Delta\phi_{j\cancel{E}_T}$: azimuthal separations between $e$ and $\cancel{E}_T$ and between $j$ and $\cancel{E}_T$, respectively. \end{itemize} We show the distributions of these kinematic observables for $4.5$-TeV resonances in FIG.~\ref{NLO:Kinematics}.

-To choose the three pairs of variables for making our RGB histograms, we propose three schemes: \begin{itemize} \item \textit{Physical Relation} (Scheme 1): Intuitively, the kinematic information measured from a single object should manifest high correlation.
+To utilize the additional information contained in these kinetic observables, we will make ``RGB'' histograms by choosing three pairs of variables.
+We propose the following four schemes: \begin{itemize} \item Scheme 1 -- \textit{Physical Relationship}: Intuitively, the kinematic information measured from a single object should manifest high correlation.
 Therefore, we first pair up $p_T^e$ and $\eta^e$ as well as $p_T^j$ and $\eta^j$.
-Then, guessing that observables of the same mass dimension should be more related, we randomly choose two out of the three azimuthal separation variables, $\Delta\phi_{eE}$ and $\Delta\phi_{jE}$, to form the third pair.
+Then, guessing that observables of the same mass dimension could be correlated, we choose two out of the three azimuthal separation variables, $\Delta\phi_{e\cancel{E}_T}$ and $\Delta\phi_{j\cancel{E}_T}$, to form the third pair.